apialerts/apialerts-dotnet/README.md

 ## Contributing
 Contributions to the ApiAlerts package are welcome!
 If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository or submit a pull request.

-## License
-This package is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the license.